dimitri/pgloader/pgloader.1.md

     Those functions should be defined in the `pgloader.transforms` package.
     This option can appear more than once in the command line.

+  * `--dry-run`:

+    Allow testing a `.load` file without actually trying to load any data.
+    It's useful to debug it until it's ok, in particular to fix connection strings.

+  * `--on-error-stop`

+    Alter pgloader behavior: rather than trying to be smart about error handling and continue loading good data, separating away the bad one, just stop as soon as PostgreSQL refuses anything sent to it.
+Useful to debug data processing, transformation function and specific type casting.

   * `--self-upgrade <directory>`:

     Specify a <directory> where to find pgloader sources so that one of the